AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 >
 >If your organization doesn't have access to Journey Optimizer, you can still [build analyses in Journey canvas](#build-analyses-in-customer-journey-analytics).

-Analyzing Journey Optimizer journeys in Journey canvas provides deep, actionable insights on how users interact with a journey.
+Analyzing Journey Optimizer journeys in Journey canvas provides deep, actionable insights on how people interact with a journey.

 When you analyze a Journey Optimizer journey in Journey canvas, the journey displays with the same order, sequence, and structure as it has in Journey Optimizer.
 If you can make changes to it within Journey canvas, [changes are no longer synchronized from Journey Optimizer](#synchronization-between-journey-optimizer-and-journey-canvas).